We tried our best to make the most readable, relatable legal disclaimer : )

 We're passionate about connecting people ready to volunteer with people who need odd jobs done.
 As Dignity continues to grow it's important that the community follows guidelines that reflect our values and standards of behaviour.
 We work hard to enforce these guidelines so that we can maintain our authenticity and transparency, so that everyone has an enjoyable experience.

-We strongly recommend keeping all communications on Dignity platform so that in the event that you need to report a problem, we will be best equipped to help.
+We strongly recommend keeping all communications with users on the Dignity platform and that members do not disclose personal contact details to other users.
+This helps to ensure the safety of users and in the event that you need to report a problem, we will be best equipped to help.

 How can I report a problem?